bentles/TetraMorph/README.md

 ==========
 A WIP game based on my Squares.js repo

-~~You can try it out here: http://bentles.github.io/TetraMorph~~ I broked it.
-Brb fixing.
+You can try it out here: http://bentles.github.io/TetraMorph

 Controls
 ----------
 - left click to split a square
 - right click to flip a square
-- shift + left click to merge squares
+- middle click to merge squares (also shift + left click)
 - esc to pause

 How the game works